Our Story & Team

 Dave previously served as the NPS Chief, Natural Resources and Science, Northeast Region, overseeing natural resource scientists and specialists, in diverse areas such as water resources, air quality, coastal geology, wildlife management, integrated pest management, inventory and monitoring and geographic information systems, that supported the 81 parks of the Northeast Region.
-He coordinated the NPS involvement in interagency programs with the USFWS, USGS, MMS, USFS, NOAA, state governments and others.
-He was the NPS principal for planning two major DOI Climate Change Workshops 2008 and 2010.
+He was the NPS lead in organizing two major Department of the Interior Climate Change Workshops 2008 and 2010.

 Prior to working in the Northeast Regional Office, he was the Chief of Natural Resources and Science at New River Gorge National River in the early 1980’s.
 Later he was assigned to the U.S. Peace Corps office in Washington, D.C. in the late 1980’s where he assisted Peace Corps Country Directors in developing assignments and conducting pre-service and in-service training for parks, wildlife and environmental education Volunteers and their host country counterparts.
 Dave’s first contributions to protected area management were in 1976 when he served as a Peace Corps park biologist in the Comoe National Park in Cote d’Ivoire and in the St. Floris National Park in the Central African Republic.
 Over his career, he has carried out long- and short-term protected area assignments for USAID, US DOI, IUCN, Peace Corps and NPS in more than 30 countries.

-Dave is currently a protected areas consultant, a member of the IUCN WCPA Capacity Development Specialist Group and on the Board of Directors of The Nepal Foundation.
+In addition to serving as President of the George Wright Society, Dave is currently a protected areas consultant and a member of the Executive Committee of the IUCN National Committee for the USA.
 He has a BSc. in Wildlife Biology from UMass and a MSc. in International Environmental Systems Management from the American University.
 Dave and his wife, Mary Lynne, live in Medford, New Jersey, situated within the New Jersey Pinelands, a US Biosphere Reserve (https://www.nps.gov/pine/index.htm).
 They have two adult sons and four grandchildren/future conservationists!